Atlantic Technological University: Letterfrack Campus

 Campus building in Letterfrack, originally built as St Joseph's Industrial School in 1887 after the designs of the Cavan architect William Hague.

 Atlantic TU Letterfrack campus is the National Centre of Excellence for Furniture Design and Wood Technology, and has been involved with the study of furniture design since 1987.
 It offers degree courses in furniture design and manufacture, furniture and wood technology, and teacher education (construction studies and DCG).
 The campus is located in Connemara in County Galway.

 Mountbellew Campus

 Mountbellew was the first agricultural college in Ireland, set up by the Franciscan Brothers in 1904.
 The original college was demolished in 1971 and replaced with the new building in 1975.
-In 1986, the Franciscan Brothers Agricultural College established a link with (the then) Regional Technical College, Galway to deliver a Higher Certificate in Business Studies (Agribusiness).
+In 1986, the Franciscan Brothers Agricultural College established a link with Regional Technical College, Galway to deliver a Higher Certificate in Business Studies (Agribusiness).

 In 2023, ATU students in Mountbellew can choose between three types of degree (Agri-Business, Agri-Science or Agri-Engineering) and spend time between the Mountbellew and Galway Campuses.